dotCMS/core/docker/dev-env/README.md

 Opensearch 1.x.
 All dotCMS, db and es index data is stored in the `/data` directory, which should be mapped in if you want your environment to persist.
 The beauty of this image that it can be used to CLONE an existing dotCMS instance.
-To do this, you start the image up and pass it a DOTCMS_SOURCE_ENVIRONMENT and either an DOTCMS_API_TOKEN Token or DOTCMS_USERNAME_PASSWORD.
-On startup, the image will try to reach out and download the database and assets from the specified dotCMS instance, load the db and assets and start the dotCMS in debug mode.
+To do this, you start the image up and pass it a `DOTCMS_SOURCE_ENVIRONMENT` and either an `DOTCMS_API_TOKEN` or `DOTCMS_USERNAME_PASSWORD`.
+On startup, the image will try to reach out and download the database and assets from the specified dotCMS instance, load the db and assets and start dotCMS in debug mode.

-## Cloning an Existing Environment
+## Cloning an Environment
 When running this image, if you specify a `DOTCMS_SOURCE_ENVIRONMENT` and a username/password or token, this image will attempt to pull the assets and db from the source environment.